Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 name, e.g. `MoveForward()` not just `Forward()`.

 ### Enums
-Enums should be named in CamelCase; enum values should be named in CamelCase.
+Enums should be named in CamelCase; enum values should be named in UPPER\_CASE.

-Values in enums should be in UUPER\_CASE.

 ### Macro Names
 Macros should be named in UPPER\_CASE.